 - Fix any moisture problems.
 Especially in your bathrooms, crawl space, or bathrooms, excess moisture from leaky pipes or plumbing issues can attract ants.
 Always fix leaks and other moisture problems as quickly as possible.

 - Clean up crumbs and spills.
 Ants have a sweet tooth.
 Crumbs on your floor, even pet food, can be a huge draw for ants.
 To prevent ants, it’s important to regularly clean up spills and vacuum on a regular basis to deny them access to any of your food.

 - Seal up cracks or crevices.
 Ants will make use of the tiniest cracks or holes to get inside, especially at the base of your foundation.
 Annually, inspect your home for these tiny openings and consider sealing them with caulk.

 You Have an Ant Problem—Now What?

 Ants are known to be one of the most frustrating pest problems for one main reason: It’s difficult to completely get rid of an infestation on your own.
-To quickly get rid of ants and keep them from coming back, the ant exterminators at The Hitmen Termite & Pest Control can help.
+To quickly get rid of ants and keep them from coming back, the ant exterminators at Western Exterminator, formerly Hitmen can help.
 Our ant control experts will work to determine where the ants are getting indoors in the first place.
 From there, we will work to keep ants away for good!